mikbe/pomidor_timer/README.markdown

 * Work period configurable.
 * Added tick and alarm sounds mute button.
 * Added visual alarm indicators.
 (Useful for the hearing impared, colorblind should be able to see a pulsing difference in intensity).
-* Automatically show Pomidor and focus timer when the alarm goes off.
-(I'm not sure I like this one)
+* Automatically shows and focuses Pomidor timer when the alarm goes off.
+(I'm not sure I like this one but not sure if it should be an option.)

 Fixes:

 * None (it's perfect right?)

-Code stuff:
+Misc:

 * Removed minimize button.
 It didn't really have any purpose.
-* Refactored animations to use proper methodologies.
+* Refactored fade animation to use proper methodologies.
 * Refactored form hiding.
 * General code cleanup.
 * Changed fast forward tooltip to use interface standard.
 (I liked mine but it was too much outside the norm).